Collin County Cocaine Crimes Attorneys

 Cocaine Possession and Penalties

-Under the Texas law, it is illegal to knowingly possess cocaine, coca leaves, or any cocaine-containing substances or derivatives.
+Under Texas law, it is illegal to knowingly possess cocaine, coca leaves, or any cocaine-containing substances or derivatives.
 Although the Texas government and Collin County does not distinguish between crack and powder cocaine, federal law treats the two differently and levies harsher penalties against crimes involving crack cocaine.

-The 2010 Fair Sentencing Act sought to make ratio and penalties for amounts of crack cocaine and powder cocaine more equitable, but crimes involving crack cocaine are still prosecuted more severely, especially if the defendant is charged with federal drug offenses.
+The 2010 Fair Sentencing Act sought to make the ratio and penalties for amounts of crack cocaine and powder cocaine more equitable, but crimes involving crack cocaine are still prosecuted more severely, especially if the defendant is charged with federal drug offenses.